4d/docs/website/translated_docs/de/code-editor/overview.md

 When this option is checked, the 4D compiler will not verify the ability of the method to run preemptively; it is automatically tagged "thread-unsafe" internally (even if it is theoretically capable).
 When called at runtime, this method will "contaminate" any other methods in the same thread, thus forcing this thread to be executed in cooperative mode, even if the other methods are thread-safe.

--   **Indifferent **(default): By checking this option, you declare that you do not want to handle the preemptive property for the method.
+-   **Indifferent**(default): By checking this option, you declare that you do not want to handle the preemptive property for the method.
 The "preemptive" property of the method is set to "indifferent".

 When this option is checked, the 4D compiler will evaluate the preemptive capability of the method and will tag it internally as "thread-safe" or "thread-unsafe".
 No error related to preemptive execution is returned.
 If the method is evaluated as thread-safe, at runtime it will not prevent preemptive thread execution when called in a preemptive context.
-Conversely, if the method is evaluated "thread-unsafe", at runtime it will prevent any preemptive thread execution when called.\
+Conversely, if the method is evaluated "thread-unsafe", at runtime it will prevent any preemptive thread execution when called.

 Note that with this option, whatever the internal thread safety evaluation, the method will always be executed in cooperative mode when called directly by 4D as the first parent method (for example through the [New process](https://doc.4d.com/4Dv19R5/4D/19-R5/New-process.301-5830903.en.html) command).
 If tagged "thread-safe" internally, it is only taken into account when called from other methods inside a call chain.

-***Particular case*:** If the method has also the **Shared by components and host database** property (see [Project method properties](https://doc.4d.com/4Dv19R5/4D/19-R5/Project-method-properties.300-5851552.en.html)), setting the **Indifferent** option will automatically tag the method as thread-unsafe.
+***Particular case*:** If the method has also the [**Shared by components and host database**](shared-by-components-and-host-database) property, setting the **Indifferent** option will automatically tag the method as thread-unsafe.
 If you want a shared component method to be thread-safe, you must explicitely set it to **Can be run in preemptive processes**.

 #### Available through